CynthiaNapoleon/FlightOperation_Analytics/README.md

 Quadrant," meaning its performance fluctuates wildly day-to-day, making it nearly impossible for passengers or crew to plan accurately.
-This volatility is a significant operational drain; the lack of predictability forces the airline to carry excess "buffer" fuel and staffing costs to cover the wide range of possible outcomes.
-To stabilize this route, we should transition from static scheduling to "Dynamic Buffer Allocation"—specifically increasing the scheduled block time by 5 minutes for this specific leg to move it out of the high-volatility zone and improve our on-time predictability.
+This volatility is a significant operational drain; the lack of predictability forces the airline to carry excess "buffer" fuel and staffing costs to cover the wide range of possible outcomes.\
+**Recommendation**: To stabilize this route, we could transition from static scheduling to "Dynamic Buffer Allocation"—specifically increasing the scheduled block time by 5 minutes for this specific leg to move it out of the high-volatility zone and improve our on-time predictability.